 • Observe and document the client's response to the treatment (including muscular pain and restrictions, postural distortions, fascial adhesions, edema, and the effects of stress on the body).

-• Meet the requirements for and be prepared to take the National Massage Certification Exam.
+• Meet the requirements for and be prepared to take the National Massage Board Exam.

 • Produce a comprehensive personalized business plan for starting, managing, and promoting a massage practice.

 • Demonstrate comfort with ethical issues of running a business and working hands-on in this intimate therapeutic manner.